 In the winter, these ruts will fill with ice, which could result in slips and falls for anyone who walks over them.
 They will also take a serious toll on the suspension of your vehicles.
 Many muddy driveway owners have had to pay a lot of money in getting their automobile suspension fixed due to the recurring strain that mudholes place on their vehicles.

-The Best Solution for a Muddy Driveway
+The Best Solution to Fix a Muddy Driveway with Gravel and Truegrid Pavers

 The best way to fix a muddy driveway is with TRUEGRID permeable pavers.
 The permeable pavers offered by TRUEGRID are an inexpensive, durable, effective, and long-lasting solution to muddy driveways.
 By filling in low spots and leveling out your driveway with dirt or gravel before installing these pavers, you create an even, pervious surface that even the heaviest of rains will pass right through, without pooling or collecting in your driveway.